hgrf/P13pt/README.md

 ## Components

-* Instrument drivers for Anritsu VNA MS4644B, iTest Bilt voltage sources and meters, Keithley 2400 and 2600 SMUs, the Yokogawa 7651 source and the SI9700 temperature controller (zilockin.py is not a driver, just a "frontend" for the Zurich Instruments lock-in driver)
+* Instrument drivers for Anritsu VNA MS4644B, iTest Bilt voltage sources and meters, Keithley 2400 and 2600 SMUs, the Yokogawa 7651 source and the SI9700 and TIC500 temperature controllers (zilockin.py is not a driver, just a "frontend" for the Zurich Instruments lock-in driver)
 * [SpectrumFitter](https://github.com/HolgerGraef/P13pt/tree/master/P13pt/spectrumfitter), a
 fitting tool for 2-port network VNA spectra.